BillyBooglyBob/path-finder/README.md

 - Path not visualising due to not create new copies of the grid at each update.
   If update existing array and reassigning it, reference doesn't change.
 React only re-renders when reference change.
+- Laggy animation if we update at every single cell, since cloning the grid is expensive.
+Solve by batching the update, only re-compute grid every 3 steps.
+  Prevent any steps from being left out by adding any extra grid update prior to return.